techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 ### Goals and Support
 What makes 1:1s the most valuable for you?
->
+> Reflect on what I can do better.

 What are your goals for this year?
 And for the next 3 months?
 > Ensure our team has SOP and training available to reduce friction and allow quick impact by team members.

 What do you need from your manager?
-> Autonomy and trust to solve challenges and move the team forward.
+> Mentorship on communication and people leadership.
+Autonomy and trust to solve challenges and move the team forward.
 Advocacy for our team at higher levels.

 From your team?
 > Honest feedback and a safe, inclusive work environment for each of us to be trusting and fully engaged.